chemerisuk/better-dom/README.md

 -----------------------------------
 See the extension repository at https://github.com/chemerisuk/better-dateinput-polyfill.

-Specs example (using jasmine) is included.
+Specs examples (using jasmine) are included.

 Browser support
 ---------------